+Then we drew the light bulb string with black pen.
 It looked best if you connected the light bulbs with the line rather than drew across the top so it looks like they are threaded onto the wire.

 Molly was really pleased with her finished picture.
 This is great for a 5-7 year old as they can produce something which turns out really well with little help.

 Molly’s finished picture.
 We are going to cut it up into smaller sections to become Christmas cards but actually I think it looks lovely like this or maybe with a pattern all across the paper for wrapping. .

 Pin for later!